tinyblogger/tinyblogger/_posts/2024-07-14-how-to-moderate-your-rumble-live-stream-chat-(guide).md

 Appointing moderators can help you manage your chat more effectively.
 Moderators can monitor chat activity and take actions such as muting or banning users who violate your chat rules.

 - **How to Add Moderators**:
-  - Go to your Rumble channel dashboard.
+  - Go to your Rumble dashboard.
-  - Click on “Moderators” under the “Community” tab.
+  - Click on “Moderation” under the “Moderators” tab.
-  - Enter the usernames of the people you want to appoint as moderators and assign them appropriate permissions.
+  - Enter the usernames of the people you want to appoint as moderators.

 ### 3. **Slow Mode**

 Slow mode helps manage fast-moving chats by limiting how often users can post messages.
 This gives moderators more time to review messages and helps prevent spam.

 - **How to Enable Slow Mode**:
-  - Go to your live stream settings.
+  - Go to your live stream.
-  - Find the “Chat Options” section.
-  - Toggle on “Slow Mode” and set the desired time interval between messages.

-- **How to Report Users**:
-  - Click on the username of the offending user in the chat.
-  - Select “Report” and provide the necessary details.
+  - Click the 3 Dots menu and Select Slow Mode.

 ### Best Practices for Chat Moderation